YongzhiLi0302/Info201_BB4_Final_Project/README.md

 Our target audience would be travelers and property owners.
 As users of Airbnb in daily life, we focused on the deep relationship between users and housing hosts.
 Airbnb shows a wide variety of accommodation online and has the dataset prepared for a global audience to accommodate their needs.
 To travelers who wish to find a place to stay in any city, there’s always a place for everyone.
 For travelers, the direction we were interested in is the choice they preferred to make in common situations.
 For the property owner, Airbnb provides them with a deep analysis of their performance, which allows them to optimize and earn as much as possible.

-# Through the investigation of ours we want to help
+# Through the Investigation of ours We want to help

 With Airbnb in Seattle, you could ask fundamental questions about Airbnb in any neighbourhood or across the city as a whole.
 Quesitions such as: